LeanRAG: Knowledge-Graph-Based Generation with Semantic Aggregation and Hierarchical Retrieval: Experiments

 \paragraph{\textit{Results and Analysis.}} The results of this comparison are presented in Table~\ref{tab:rq4_context_necessity}.
 Across all four datasets and nearly every evaluation metric, the performance of LeanRAG drops significantly when the original textual context is removed.
 On average, the overall quality score decreases from 8.59 to 7.93 on the Mix dataset, and similar degradations are observed on the CS, Legal, and Agriculture datasets.

 The most pronounced drops are consistently seen in the \textit{Comprehensiveness} and \textit{Empowerment} metrics.
-This is expected, as the raw text chunks contain the detailed explanations, evidence, and nuanced language necessary for generating thorough and actionable answers.
+This is expected, as raw text chunks contain the detailed explanations, evidence, and nuanced language necessary for generating thorough and actionable answers.
 In contrast, a context composed solely of structured entity information, while semantically focused, lacks the narrative richness required by the LLM.
-These findings confirm our hypothesis: the hierarchical graph in LeanRAG acts as a highly effective semantic index and navigation system whose primary function is to precisely locate the most critical segments of unstructured text.
-The collaboration between the structured graph traversal for guidance and the rich content of the unstructured text for generation is essential to achieving state-of-the-art performance.
+These findings confirm our hypothesis: the hierarchical graph in LeanRAG acts as an effective semantic index and navigation system whose primary function is to precisely locate critical segments of unstructured text.
+The collaboration between structured graph traversal for guidance and the rich content of unstructured text for generation is essential to achieving state-of-the-art performance.